Tris123FC/Portfolio/4_chinese_hsk5_analysis/README.md

 **Step 3** Checking the output data:

 After running the program to count the occurences of vocabulary words, quikly comparing the data in the Excel and Word documents proved that the data was valid and reliable.
-Looking at the quantity of characters in the text we gathered, I decided that the amount of data was sufficient for a basic analysis of character occurences in texts.
+Looking at the quantity of characters in the text we gathered, I decided that the amount of data was sufficient for a basic analysis of character occurences in texts (analysed nearly 80 text with approximately 6000 characters).

 **Step 4** Reading the data: